 What Is Incited Media?

-Incited Media is a process using your choice of lettering, writing, photography, or any mixed media techniques to design and document your learning, life, and business.
-The main purpose of incited media is to make you feel inspired and excited (incited) about your work, and to give you a place to record your journey.
+Incited Media is a process using your choice of lettering, writing, photography, or any mixed media techniques in your notebook or journal.
+The main purpose of the Incited Media Journal Process is to make you feel inspired and excited (incited) about your learning, life, and business, and to give you a place to brainstorm, plan and document your journey.

 I developed the process when homeschooling my daughter, Avah, who is dyslexic.
 Instead of reading and writing pages and pages of text, we used photos, sketchnotes (doodles and lettering), different textures and materials, newspaper/ magazine clippings, and stickers to create a visual representation of what she was learning.